-Welcome to the Honors Peer Mentor Program Application!
+Welcome to the Honors Peer Mentorship Program Application!

 Becoming a Mentee

-To become a mentee, select the "Honors Mentee Application" found in this portal.
+To become a mentee, select the "Honors Peer Mentorship Program Mentee Application" found in this portal.
 Mentees can apply to receive a mentor at any time.
-Honors staff attempt to match new mentees with a mentor within ~1 month of their application being received.

 Who can be a mentee?